 Prior studies show that healthcare professionals' compliance with hand hygiene guidelines has increased when they are under observation.
 The hand hygiene monitoring system allowed Greenville, SC, investigators to indirectly observe healthcare employees while preserving monitoring accuracy.

 Prior to the study, GHS used a direct observation model to keep track of hand hygiene behavior.
 The problem with that model is that it did not track when doctors and healthcare professionals washed their hands in patients' rooms.

 If you have been injured or lost a loved one because of a hospital-acquired infection, you may be entitled to compensation.
-The medical malpractice lawyer s at The Bell Law Firm will review your claim and inform you of your legal options.
+The medical malpractice lawyer s at Stewart Bell, PLLC will review your claim and inform you of your legal options.